2026 Arkansas state legislative special elections

-As of October 27, 2025, two special elections to the U.S. state of Arkansas's state legislature, the Arkansas Legislature, are scheduled to be held in 2026: one to the Arkansas Senate in District 26, and one to the Arkansas House of Representatives in District 70.
-Both are scheduled to be held on March 3, 2026.
-Both elections were originally scheduled to be held much later, sparking several lawsuits which were eventually consolidated.
-In November 2025, Governor of Arkansas Sarah Huckabee Sanders ordered the special elections to be moved to March after court orders.
+As of August 7, 2026, three special elections to the U.S. state of Arkansas's state legislature, the Arkansas Legislature, were held in 2026: one to the Arkansas Senate in District 26, and teo to the Arkansas House of Representatives in District 44 and 70.
+Elections to District 26 and 70 were held on March 3, 2026, while that of District 44 was held on August 4, 2026.
+All the elections were originally scheduled to be held much later, sparking several lawsuits which were eventually consolidated.
+In November 2025, Governor of Arkansas Sarah Huckabee Sanders ordered the earlier two special elections to be moved to March after court orders.